facebook••facebook••youtube••contact••index••home

 I'm surprised these mics sound as different as they do.
 Although different, most of them sound good to me, albeit not necessarily with my voice.

 The PodMic USB doesn't sound better than most mics here.
 It is less sensitive to dynamics, lacks air frequencies and bass is heavily rolled off.
-Indeed, the PodMic USB is not even one-tenth as versatile as a Shure SM57.
+Indeed, the PodMic USB is not nearly versatile as a Shure SM57.

 Why bother with a PodMic USB?
 It's easy to use and frequencies emphasized are the ones needed for spoken word.
-A novice can make spoken word sound good in an untreated room with little struggle.
-Combined with Rode's software and audio interfaces, the PodMic USB can almost be all things to all people.
-Of course, if you're like most musicians and already own an audio interface and common mics like the Shure SM57 and SM58, your talking head and podcasts will sound better with what you already own.
+Combined with Rode's software, a novice can make spoken word sound good in an untreated room with little struggle.
+However, if you're like most musicians and already own an audio interface and common mics like the Shure SM57 or SM58, your talking head and voiceovers will sound good with what you already own.

 Red Barn Neon | Canon EOS 7D and EF-s 15-85 3.5-5.6 IS USM